AriFordsham/GHCWiki/debugging/ticky-ticky.md

 - Two build trees, one for the compiler (and libraries, etc) without the change, one for the compiler with the change

-- In both build trees, add `GhcLibHcOpts += -ticky`.
+- In both build trees, edit `build.mk` as described above.
 That makes the libraries generate ticky-ticky information.

-- Run `nofib` in both trees.
-Use `nofib-analyse` to compare.
+- Run `nofib` in both trees and use `nofib-analyse` to compare, as described in [Building/RunningNoFib](building/running-no-fib).

-- Find one where the allocation changes in the wrong direction, say `x2n1`.
-(Allocation is a reasonable proxy for execution time, and has the huge merit of being repeatable and measurable at a fine grain.)
+- Find one where the performance changes in the wrong direction, say `x2n1`.
+It is often best, at least at first, to use allocation as a proxy for execution time; allocation has the huge merit of being repeatable and measurable at a fine grain.

 - Compile `x2n1` in both trees with `-ticky`, and also generating Core and STG, thus: